 Telephone operators assist voters who vote by phone.
 Measures have been put in place to ensure the secrecy of the ballot for voters voting by telephone.

 If you have questions about your eligibility to vote by assisted telephone voting, contact us at 1-800-661-8683.

 Voters can get help marking their ballot if they have a disability or difficulty reading or writing.
 Tell the election official at the voting place if you need help marking your ballot.

 Braille candidate lists, large print ballot posters and plastic ballot templates are available at all voting places to help blind or sight-impaired voters mark their ballot.

-All advance voting places and many general voting places are wheelchair accessible.
+All advance voting places and most general voting places are wheelchair accessible.
 Voters who can’t enter a voting place can vote outside the building (at the curb or in the parking lot).